-Key Work: There’s nothing quite like the Black Paintings.
+Key Work: There’s unquestionably nothing quite like the Black Paintings.
 Painted directly on the walls of his house in the outskirts of Madrid towards the end of Goya’s life, they reveal the inner life of an artist disillusioned by politics and society, losing his health (and possibly his mind), and confronting his own death.
-These are dark, twisted scenes which stay with you long after you leave the museum.
+Given that, these are dark, twisted scenes which stay with you long after you leave the museum.

 Don’t Miss: Hieronymus Bosch – The Garden of Earthly Delights; Rogier van der Weyden – The Descent from the Cross; Peter Paul Rubens – The Birth of the Milky Way and The Three Graces; Rembrandt – Artemisia.

-Key Work: The Garden of Earthly Delights isn’t just one of the Prado Museum highlights, it’s one of the most mind-blowing works of art anywhere in the world.
-Its depiction of giant birds, people inside bubbles, strange constructions straight out of a science fiction film and copious nudity have given rise to a huge number of different theories about its true meaning.
+Key Work: The Garden of Earthly Delights isn’t just one of the Prado Museum highlights—it is, in fact, one of the most mind-blowing works of art anywhere in the world.
+Its depiction of giant birds, people inside bubbles, strange constructions straight out of a science fiction film, and copious nudity have given rise to a huge number of different theories about its true meaning.
 It also provided a major inspiration for the surrealism of Salvador Dalí.

 Italian artists have always made up a central part of the Spanish royal collection, from Carlos V bringing Titian over from Venice to serve as his official court painter to Philip IV sending Velazquez to Italy to buy works for the collection.
 These Italian works served as the model for generations of Spanish painters, a source of influence which lasted for centuries.